-If you’ve been reading my posts for a while, then you know that I’m all about taking advantage of Hawaii’s natural beauty and free outdoorsy things to do, like swimming, hiking, and chasing waterfalls.
+If you’ve been reading my posts for a while, then you know that I’m all about cheap things to do in Hawaii.
+To take advantage of the natural beauty and free outdoorsy things to do, like swimming, hiking, and chasing waterfalls.
 Not only are they incredible experiences, but they are usually free or very cheap.

 Now, some of the best attractions and parks in Hawaii will cost you a small entry fee to help maintain the parks.
-There are also a number of museums, breweries, and other attractions that offer admission and/or tours for a small fee.
+There are also several museums, breweries, and other attractions that offer admission and/or tours for a small fee.
 Read on to find out some of the best things to do for under $20 throughout the Hawaiian islands.

 Tours are $9.95.
 Reservations are required.
 You can make them here.